MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/not-in-operator.md

 ---
 title: The case-insensitive !in~ string operator - Azure Data Explorer
-description: Learn how to use the !in~ string operator to filter data without a case-insensitive string. ms.reviewer: alexans ms.topic: reference ms.date: 01/05/2023
+description: Learn how to use the !in~ string operator to filter records for data without a case-insensitive string. ms.reviewer: alexans ms.topic: reference ms.date: 01/09/2023
 ---
 # !in~ operator